PDAL/PDAL/doc/workshop/exercises/analysis/clipping/clipping.rst

 Invoke the following command, substituting accordingly, in your `Conda Shell`:

-The `--nostream` option disables stream mode
+The `--nostream` option disables stream mode.
+The point-in-polygon check (see notes) performs poorly in stream mode currently.

 .. literalinclude:: ./clipping-run-command.txt
     :linenos: